pl4gue/no-trouble.nvim/README.md

 **no-trouble** provides a very open API, that gives you the power to hack it however you like.

-The most useful parts of it are listed bellow, all functions and
+The most useful parts of it are listed bellow, and more might be coming in the future.

 ```lua
 --- @class no-trouble